 Our Focus

-The West Virginia Chapter of the National Hemophilia Foundation, WVNHF, provides education, support, awareness, and advocacy for the bleeding disorder community.
+The West Virginia Chapter of the National Bleeding Disorders Foundation, WVNBDF, provides education, support, awareness, and advocacy for the bleeding disorder community.

 We are the leading resource for West Virginians affected by bleeding disorders.
 You can count on us to ensure your voice is heard.
 It’s with your help that we can make a difference.
 Learn more and get involved.